ZacharyGodfrey/personal-site/src/pages/blog/001-personal-website.md

 ### Free

 Because my content is authored in Markdown, which is basically plaintext, I can write my content in a simple text editor: no expensive tools needed.
 The code is under version control in GitHub, which is also free.
 In fact, my website is so simple I can just use GitHub's web interface to edit my content files and push updates to the website.
-That's what I'm doing right now, in fact.

 I'm hosting my website for free using [Netlify](https://www.netlify.com)'s CDN.
 That's right, in addition to offering simplicity and a massive speed benefit, they will also host static websites like mine at absolutely no cost!
 Like I said, they aren't sponsoring this content, I just can't believe that companies like them have such a great free tier.